The rise of the apprentice: a European tradition comes to the U.S

 And they always involve getting paid.

-While companies such as Zurich Insurance Group, Accenture and Walgreens are ramping up their programs, apprenticeships are not totally new to the U.S.
+While companies such as Zurich Insurance Group (ZURN.S), Accenture (ACN.N) and Walgreens (WBA.O) are ramping up their programs, apprenticeships are not totally new to the U.S.

 About 80 percent of registered American apprenticeships occur in skilled trades, such as plumbing, electrical work or metal work.
 Yet there are only about 500,000 of these apprenticeships, representing a tiny sliver of U.S. workers.